Flexible Basis Representations for Modeling Large Non-Gaussian Spatial Data: Applications

 \subsection{Binary Data: Parasitic Infestation of Dwarf Mistletoe}

 The dwarf mistletoe is a parasitic species that extracts key resources from its host, such as the black spruce species \citep{geils2002damage}.
 This infestation poses economic challenges, because black spruce is a valuable resource for producing high-quality paper.
+Thus, identifying regions with high probability of dwarf mistletoe being present would allow for targeted management and control efforts.
 We apply our method to analyze dwarf mistletoe incidence data in Minnesota, obtained from the Minnesota Department of Natural Resources operational inventory \citep{hanks2011reconciling}.
-The dataset contains binary incidence of dwarf mistletoe at $N=25{,}431$ locations, with dwarf mistletoe being present at $2{,}872$ of these locations.
-We fit the model on $N_O=12{,}931$ observations and set aside $N_P=12{,}500$ observations for validation.
+The dataset contains binary incidence of dwarf mistletoe at $n=25{,}431$ locations, with dwarf mistletoe being present at $2{,}872$ of these locations.
+We fit the model on $n_o=12{,}931$ observations and set aside $n_p=12{,}500$ observations for validation.
 We consider several covariates as inputs to our model, including: (1) the average age of trees in years; (2) basal area per acre of trees in the stand; (3) average canopy height; and (4) volume of the stand measured in cords.
-We study the performance of our method for $K\in\{9,16,25,36\}$.
+We study the performance of our method for $K\in\{9,16,25,36,49\}$.

 For each implementation, we compute the rCVMSPE and the AUC for the binary classification (Table~\ref{Tab3:AUCDwarf}).
 We observe that increasing the number of partitions improves the predictive performance of our proposed approach.
-Specifically, using $K = 36$ partitions yields the highest AUC value and the lowest rCVMSPE.
-In contrast, the fixed basis function approach provides less accurate predictions compared to our proposed method, across all four partition levels.
-Figure~\ref{Fig:DwarfMistletoe} displays the predictive probability surface and the true binary observations for the validation sample, for the case of $K=36$.
+Specifically, using $K = 49$ partitions yields the highest AUC value and the lowest rCVMSPE.
+In contrast, the fixed basis function approach provides less accurate predictions compared to our proposed method, across all five partition levels.
+Figure~\ref{Fig:DwarfMistletoe} displays the predictive probability surface and the true binary observations for the validation sample, for the case of $K=49$.
+The predictive probability map aligns with results from a previous study \citep{hanks2011reconciling} where dwarf mistletoe is abundant in the northwestern and middle eastern parts of northern Minnesota.
+Our results suggest that there are higher probabilities of dwarf mistletoe occurrence in these regions; hence, conservation hubs can be established there.